Davidwarchy/fynesse_template_/README.md

 ## Assess
 > Get means, standard devs, correlations

-We can have a system capable of automatically collating data and sort of automatically knowing which data links well with which data, which data gives us information on other data.
+* We can have a system capable of automatically collating data and sort of automatically knowing which data links well with which data, which data gives us information on other data.

+* A major question is when we have data of different dimensions.
+How do we assess relationships between data of different shapes?
+An example would be lidar data and compass data.
+Lidar has shape (2048, 3).

 ## Address
 > Which sensors give redundant information